signove/websocket-server/README.md

 ** I recommend you to use the Erlang Version Manager (https://github.com/robisonsantos/evm).
 Install these needed dependencies before install Erlang: `apt install libncurses5-dev autoconf gcc make`
 ** Optionally you can install the following packages for Erlang:
 *** OpenSSL `apt install libssl-dev`
 * Install Rebar 3 (http://www.rebar3.org).
 Use version 3.14.3 at minimum.
+(There is a copy of this rebar3 version at root project folder)
 * Install Erlang/Rebar dependencies `gulp erlang:deps`
 * Compile and execute the project `gulp run`
 * See available tasks `gulp`